Lali Tour 2025: Bomb threat

 On 2 August 2025, Lali's scheduled concert at the Aldo Cantoni Stadium in San Juan was delayed due to a bomb threat.
 Minutes before the show was set to begin, an anonymous caller contacted emergency services claiming to have planted an explosive device at the venue and included a slur-laden message targeting the singer for her perceived political views.
 As a precaution, authorities carried out a partial evacuation of the venue and initiated a full security protocol, including the deployment of police, firefighters, and a bomb squad.
 No explosive device was found, and the threat was ultimately deemed false.

 After safety was confirmed, attendees were allowed to re-enter the stadium, and the concert began at approximately 10:30 p.m., about an hour and a half later than scheduled.
 Throughout the incident, Lali's production team maintained communication with fans through social media, assuring them that their safety was the top priority.

 Toward the end of the show, Lali addressed the situation on stage with a message condemning hatred and violence: "This is why I once said publicly: how dangerous and sad violence is—how dangerous hatred toward others is.
 It leads to the worst possible place".
 She thanked the audience for their support and resilience, saying, "You reminded me why and for what I do this".
 The incident reignited public discourse surrounding Lali's prior political statements and ongoing tensions with President Javier Milei, who has publicly criticized the singer in the past.

 Four days after the incident, on 6 August, police arrested 74-year-old Juan Carlos Salem as the suspected perpetrator.
 The arrest followed a targeted investigation by the UFI Genérica in San Juan, which led to a search of Salem's residence in the La Bebida neighborhood.
 During the raid, authorities seized a .22 caliber firearm and cell phones, including one believed to have been used in the threat.
 Salem reportedly confessed to making the call and later destroying the phone he used.

 He was charged with intimidación pública (public intimidation) and remains in custody awaiting formal judicial proceedings.
 The presence of an unregistered weapon could further aggravate the charges.
 During his arrest, Salem insulted journalists and made threatening remarks toward photographers, escalating the gravity of the case.
-During the investigation, prosecutors examined whether the motive qualified as a hate crime, which could have lead to more severe legal consequences.
+During the investigation, prosecutors examined whether the motive qualified as a hate crime, which could have led to more severe legal consequences.

 On 9 August 2025, Salem was convicted in a fast-track trial and sentenced to three years in suspended prison.
 He also received a fine of ARS $10,000 for illegal possession of a firearm, and the revolver confiscated during the raid was permanently seized.
 Salem admitted his responsibility during the trial.